CrayLabs/SmartSim/doc/experiment.rst

 ==============
 File Structure
 ==============
-When you execute an ``Experiment`` script, it generates output folders in your system's directory.
+When a user executes an ``Experiment`` script, it generates output folders in the system's directory.
 By default, SmartSim creates a predefined file structure and assigns a path to each entity initialized.
-However, you have the flexibility to customize this according to your workflow needs.
-Please refer to the respective :ref:`default<default_folder>` and :ref:`configure<config_folder>` sections below for detailed file structure instructions.
+However, users have the flexibility to customize this according to workflow needs.
+Please refer to the respective :ref:`default<default_folder>` and :ref:`configure<config_folder>` sections below for more details.

 .. _default_folder:

 Default
 =======
-By default, when you execute the driver script in SmartSim, an ``Experiment`` folder is created in your current working directory, using the `name` specified for the ``Experiment``.
-Each entity initiated by the ``Experiment`` generates an output folder under the ``Experiment`` directory, named after the entity.
+By default, an ``Experiment`` folder is created in your current working directory, using the specified `name` parameter during ``Experiment`` initialization.
+Each entity created by the ``Experiment`` generates an output folder under the ``Experiment`` directory, named after the entity.
+These folders hold `.err` and `.out` files, containing execution-related information.

 For instance, consider the following Python script: